near/community/meetings/bridge-wg.md

   * Safety.
 We address the remaining issues in the `Fully Tested Bridge` release in order of their priorities, see https://app.zenhub.com/workspaces/chainmiddleware-5cea2bcf78297c385cf0ec81/reports/release?release=5ed9658f026fd74dde14faec
 * Usability.
 We work on documentation and examples.

+## Action point long list
+- [ ] ???

+## 22.10.2020

+**Alex Kouprin**
+- Working on architecture for isolating components, enabling testing and fixing dependencies

+**Vlad Frolov**
+- Working on redesign & naming (together with Alex Kouprin)
+- Current focus is the near/rainbow-bridge#344 approx. 20%

+**Evgeny Kapun**
+- Proposal of architecture change (transmission of the events): *link*
+- Security issue found for token connector, though it's the issue of the events transmission
+- Architecture change can lead to significant reduction of the Ethereum side gas costs for client

+**Marcelo Fornet**

+**Chad Ostrowski**

 ## 15.10.2020

 ### Status